shanojpillai/hugo-ai-studio/README.md

 **AI-Powered Hugo Static Site Generator with Local LLM Integration**

 A comprehensive, containerized solution that combines Hugo static site generation with AI-powered content creation using local LLMs.
-Users can input requirements through a beautiful Streamlit interface, and the system generates complete Hugo websites with AI-generated content.
+Users can input requirements through a beautiful single-page web interface, and the system generates complete Hugo websites with AI-generated content.

 ## ✨ Key Features